ledmotive/dam18/session_1.md

 # ASSIGNEMENT SESSION 1

 In this assignment, we've got two different logs from a travel website, where the users' transactions may result in either *correct* or *error*.
 Each transaction is marked with a timestamp.
 After analyzing the data from August, the whole team is challenged to reduce the number of errors for the following month, September.
-They will receive a salary bonus is they succeed.
+They will receive a salary bonus if they succeed.

 **Owing to all the data available, do they deserve the bonus?**